 Devil’s Press Benefits

 Devil’s press is a compound movement.
 Compound movements incorporate multiple muscle groups and joints providing more muscle fiber recruitment to develop and build more strength.
-Increased muscle recruitment will maximize stimulation of muscle protein synthesis and result in more muscle hypertrophy.
+Increased muscle recruitment will maximize the stimulation of muscle protein synthesis and result in more muscle hypertrophy.

 Building more muscle mass will result in more strength.
 Considering the devil’s press is comprised of two movements, combined into one, it is a highly effective exercise to build strength in your shoulders, legs, and core.

-Improving your muscle and aerobic endurance capacity is of the greatest benefits of devil’s press.
+Improving your muscle and aerobic endurance capacity is one of the greatest benefits of the devil’s press.
 Your body utilizes energy in two distinct ways; aerobic and anaerobic.
-Aerobic, means with oxygen, therefore while you’re training in an aerobic state, your body has a sufficient amount of oxygen to provide the energy which is necessary to sustain an exercise for a prolonged period of time, without tapping into other energy reserves.
+Aerobic, means with oxygen, therefore while you’re training in an aerobic state, your body has a sufficient amount of oxygen to provide the energy that is necessary to sustain an exercise for a prolonged period of time, without tapping into other energy reserves.